zenitheesc/Drivers/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: 🚀 Feature request
+name: "\U0001F680 Feature request"
-about: Suggest an idea for this project 🚀
+about: "Suggest an idea for this project \U0001F680"
-title: "Feature: "
+title: 'Feature: '
-labels: 👀 needs triage, 🚀 feature
+labels: ''
+assignees: ''

 ---

 ### Is your feature request related to a problem?
 Please describe.